oliverklee/ext-onetimeaccount/Documentation/Usage/AddingFieldsToTheRegistrationForm/Index.rst

 #. add the field mobile\_phone to the fe\_users table,

-#. have a locallang.xml file containing the labels and the validation
+#. have a locallang.xlf file containing the labels and the validation
    messages for the field mobile\_phone,

 #. add the FORMidable configuration for the field mobile\_phone via